iskevinlemon/starter-kit-web-app/README.md

-# React App Starter Kit
+# Web App Starter Kit
 This is a React App Starter Kit, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installing all dependencies